Ave Maria Gyrenes: Football

 In 2011, Ave Maria became the first college in southwestern Florida to field a football team.
 In the spring of 2016, the Gyrenes football team joined the Mid-South Conference (MSC) as an affiliate member.

+Rivalries

+Ave Maria football's traditional rival is fellow Sun Conference member St. Thomas University.
+The matchup between the two South Florida, Catholic schools is called the Rosary Bowl, which St. Thomas leads all-time with six wins.

+Other geographic rivalries exist with Keiser University, with Keiser having a distinct 7-1 lead in the all-time series, and with Warner University, with Ave Maria holding a 7-6 all-time series lead.